clinicjs/node-clinic-doctor/README.md

 stdout, stderr, and stdin will be relayed to the calling process.
 As will the `SIGINT` event.

+#### `doctor.check(dataFilename, callback)`

+Will consume the datafile specified by `dataFilename`, this datafile will be produced by the sampler using `doctor.collect`.

+`doctor.check` will then analyse the data file and call the `callback(err, result)` with an object containing possible issues and a recommendation on `result.recommendation`.

 #### `doctor.visualize(dataFilename, outputFilename, callback)`

 Will consume the datafile specified by `dataFilename`, this datafile will be